king-luvaha/Carrie/README.md

-# This is a Responsive creative website
+# This is a very Creative website

 - Technology used is HTML, CSS & Javascript.